Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 Outdoor Heated Pool in Riverwalk Resort

-Hotels near Ice Castles: #2 InnSeason Resorts Pollard Brook
+2. InnSeason Resorts Pollard Brook

 Huge rooms equipped with a kitchen.
 In addition to massive rooms, there are many options for kids and families to enjoy on your short stay here, including the game room, gym, pool, and a heated jacuzzi.
-Most importantly, this resort is only a few minutes away from NH Ice Castles.
-We spent two nights here.

-There are no onsite restaurants at the Riverwalk resort.
+There are no onsite restaurants at the Riverwalk Resort.
 However, there are a few excellent spots nearby where you can eat.
 I am listing our favorites below.

 indoor pool in resort near ice castles